AllStarLink/ASL3-Manual/docs/user-guide/install.md

 sudo apt install asl3
 ```

-This will install the complete AllStarLink v3 system including
+This will install the complete ASL3 system including
 all of the Asterisk app_rpt-enabled packages
 (asl3-asterisk, asl3-asterisk-config, asl3-asterisk-doc, asl3-asterisk-modules),
 the Dahdi kernel module (dahdi-dkms, dahdi-linux, dahdi-source), the needed